psf/black/README.md

 * fixed extra empty line between a class declaration and the first method if no class docstring or fields are present (#219)

+* fixed extra empty line between a function signature and an inner function or inner class (#196)

 ### 18.5b0